scngan/BotFrameworkFOSS/MISSION2.md

-# Building our Bot
+# Mission 2: Building the bot and getting news

 The bot we made in Mission 1 currently doesn't do much.
-In this part, we'll be building out the logic of our bot so it actually starts being useful and gives us news.
+In this part, we'll be building out the logic of our bot and enabling it to retrieve news from Earth, so that we can keep up to date with current affairs.

-## Mission 2: Get News

-### Setting up LUIS
+## Natural Language

 Before starting on this tutorial, we first need to make our bot understand natural language.
 Follow this [tutorial](LUIS.MD) to make your bot work with LUIS.

-### After setting up LUIS
+## Mission

 We're moving on to more complex stuff now.
 Let's try fetching news based on category so we can stay updated with civilisation.